philiphan0109/ml-playground/the-ml-book/notes.md

 If the CNN has one convolution layer following another convolution layer, then the subsequent layer $l+1$ treats the output of the preceding layer $l$ as a collection of $size_l$ images.
 This collection of images (matrices) is called a **volume**.
 The size of that collection is called the volume's **depth**.
 Every filter of layer $l+1$ convolves the *entire* volume.
 The patch of a volume is just the sum of the convolutions of the corresponding patches of the individual matrices that make up the volume.

 CNNs actually usually get volumes as an input, as an image is decomposed into three channelsL: R, G, and B, each channel being a monochrome image.
+Images can start as volumes of depth 3.

+Two important properies of convolution are **stride** and **padding**.
+Stride is the step size of the moving window.
+If the stride is 1, the filter slides from right and to the bottom by one cell at a time.
+The output matrix is smaller when the stride is larger.

+Padding allows getting a larger output matrix, it's the width of the square of additional cells that surround the image before it's convolved with the filter.
+The cells that are a part of padding usually have a value of zero.
+Padding is helpful with larger filters because it allows them to scan the boundaries (corners and edges) of the image.

+**Pooling** is essential to CNNs.
+Pooling works in a way similar to a convolution, as a filter applied using a moving window approach.
+But instead of applying a trainable filter to an input matrix or a volume, pooling layers apply a fixed operator, usually the max or the average.
+Pooling also has hyperparameters: the size of the filter and the stride.

+A pooling layer usually follows a convolution layer, and it gets the output of convolutions as an input.
+When pooling is applied to a volume, each matrix in the volume is processed independently of others.
+Therefore, the output of a pooling layer applied to a volume is a volume the same depth as the input.

+Pooling usually contributes to an increased accuracy of the model.
+It improves the training speed of the model by reducing the number of parameters in the neural network.

+### Recurrent Neural Network